yahrdev/fastapi_project/README.md

 This project is a backend application built with FastAPI and MySQL.
 It provides endpoints for user registration, login, adding posts, retrieving posts, and deleting posts.
-The application follows the MVC design pattern and uses SQLAlchemy for database interactions. *It uses **FastAPI Users (https://fastapi-users.github.io/fastapi-users/latest/)** for user management and employs asynchronous programming for improved performance.*
+The application follows the MVC design pattern and uses SQLAlchemy for database interactions. *It also uses **FastAPI Users (https://fastapi-users.github.io/fastapi-users/latest/)** for user management and employs asynchronous programming for improved performance.*

 <img src="fastapi_users_project.png" width="700">